Overview

 Materials Fee: $0

 JavaScript is the most widely adopted browser language with full integration with HTML/CSS.
-This course will teach students highly sought after skills of Javascript and web programming.
-Students will learn how to utilize the power of Javascript by combining it with HTML through the DOM (Document Object Model) in order to build fully functional web applications.
+This course will teach students highly sought after skills of JavaScript and web programming.
+Students will learn how to utilize the power of JavaScript by combining it with HTML through the DOM (Document Object Model) in order to build fully functional web applications.
 The goal of this course is to equip students with practical skills for real-world application, such as best practice idioms and patterns, common programming concepts, advanced language features, and common libraries and tools for web application development.

 Instructor: Kevin Hanegan, B.S.